wyrde/wyrde-comfyui-workflows/basics/README.md

 * ComfyUI adds the suffix of an underscore, 5-digit number, underscore, and extension at the end of the file name automatically (`_NNNNN_.png`).

 <sub>Thanks to _Davemane42_ for pointing this out!</sub>

+## Custom Nodes & Extensions
+If comfyUI doesn't have something you expect, there's probably a custom node for it.

+* Custom Nodes are placed in the custom_node directory
+* It's generally a good idea to put the author's name/handle as a directory/folder, then the node(s) inside it.
+* some nodes come as "suites" which will include their own directory, drop the whole thing inside custom_nodes

+Extensions are bits of javascript that extend the UI or some functions of comfyUI beyond the scope of nodes.
+* Extensions are placed in the `web\extensions` folder/directory.
+* Make sure to follow the author's instructions.
+These can break things.
+Easy to fix by removing the files.

 ## Tips and Philosophy